Therapists in Washington DC

 +10

 Hello, my name is Luiza and I am the owner/therapist of FIT MIND counseling services.
 I am a Licensed Mental Health Counselor in FL and a Licensed Professional Counselor in DC, GA & VA.
-FIT MIND counseling services enjoys empowering clients finding a more meaningful way to live their lives and assisting them learning about the importance of self-love.
+I am from Brazil, and I speak Portuguese as well :) FIT MIND counseling services enjoys empowering clients finding a more meaningful way to live their lives and assisting them learning about the importance of self-love.
 Helping clients to focus on themselves and on their self-care is a precious thing.
 When they learn to embrace and unconditionally love for being themselves, they become stronger in the face of negativity and more able to hold onto positive thoughts when faced with challenges.
 Mental illness is as real as any physical illness.
 We talk normally about cancer and diabetes, although the same should apply to mental illness.
 Emotional and mental health are just as important as the physical health of a human being.
 The emotional trauma that a brain endures in various of the human life cycle can be damaging and in the long run, just as detrimental as a psychical illness.
 People donate their organs, but they cannot donate their brains.
 Some people live with human-made hearts, but there is no such thing as human-made brains.
 I believe that our brain is the most important organ in our human body, so why don’t we start taking good care of it?
 Therapy is not only for people with mental illness.
 Therapy is for everyone.
 We all have faced or currently face some hardships in life.
 Talking to a therapist can help you deeply in improving your mental health, decrease your stress and live with more joy and intention!
 Make your appointment today!

 Virtual